jidongxiao/CSCI1200-DataStructures/labs/12_stacks_and_queues/README.md

 *estimate: 15-20 minutes*

 The provided program clearly has memory leaks.
 Fix the memory leaks.
-This is an individual checkpoint, do not work with another student.

 **To complete this checkpoint**: Show a TA your program, and your test results with either Valgrind or DrMemory.